New owners of puppies or kittens in Seattle often wonder whether they should have their pet companion spayed or neutered.

 There are 6 key benefits of spaying or neutering your cat:

-There are 5 key benefits of spaying or neutering your dog:
+There are 5 key benefits of spaying and neutering your dog:

 Pet owners should consult with their veterinarian to determine the best age to spay or neuter their cat or dog.
 Some research indicates there may be long-term health benefits to spaying or neutering dogs after they have passed through puberty.